June 2017 Newsletter

 Then you had the Go Pro Karma drone which, after a (too) long-awaited release, literally fell out of the sky and had to be recalled.
 This allowed the DJI Mavic to enter the market (albeit with its own teething problems) and steal the show with a much smaller, put-it-in-your-pocket design and superb video quality.

 …and let’s not even go there with exploding Samsung Galaxy devices (which I had on pre-order).

-I think that perhaps companies are falling prey to and paying too much attention to “YouTubers” and other reviewers who are sometimes too quick to slate cameras for not having exactly what they want.
+I think that perhaps companies are falling prey to and paying too much attention to "YouTubers" and other reviewers.
+These people are sometimes too quick to slate cameras for not having exactly what they want.

 Maybe the cynic/conspiracy theorist in me says that many of the commenters are paid trolls from competitor camps?

 NAB 2017 at Vegas introduced such a huge and wide variety of beautiful new products it was almost overwhelming.
 It would be so easy to spend, spend, spend if you were at one of these shows.
-I myself have to show some restraint when new products are announced but alas, I have been this way since the age of 13 when it comes to photography gear so I guess I won’t change now : )
+I myself have to show some restraint when new products are announced.
+Alas, I have been this way since the age of 13 when it comes to photography gear so I guess I won’t change now : )

 New Photo/Video Gear

 Some of my camera and video gear is over a decade old and couldn’t produce what I need any more.
 Because of this, I spent a few months going through everything, selling off some old kit and upgrading/buying new stuff.
 I still have a 5D Mark II (with around 25,000 shots taken) for sale (£650 UK).

 Having used the GH4 for a few years, I was, much like most people with the GH4, looking forward to the new GH5.
 The heritage of the GH4 and image quality for video meant that I pretty much trusted Panasonic not to disappoint.
 Therefore, I pre-ordered it as soon as I could.